lukebarhoumeh/Reconciliation/README.md

 The application now uses `CsvNormalizer` to clean imported CSV files and `ErrorLogger` to store parsing errors and warnings.
 Validation errors are exported as structured CSV files for easy review.

 ### Required Columns
 Both invoice types are validated after import.
-Missing columns are automatically matched against common variations and renamed when possible.
-Blocking errors are only shown if no suitable column can be mapped.
+All required headers must match exactly.
+If any column is missing the import will fail and list the missing names.

 - **Microsoft invoice** must include: `CustomerDomainName`, `ProductId`, `SkuId`, `ChargeType`, `TermAndBillingCycle`.
 - **MSP Hub invoice** must include: `InternalReferenceId`, `SkuId`, `BillingCycle`.

 Sample templates are available under `samples/`.
+Ensure the headers match the following names exactly.

 ### Running Tests
 Use `dotnet test Reconciliation.Tests/Reconciliation.Tests.csproj`.

-- Fuzzy column matching with optional checkbox in the UI.
-Common variants such as `SkuName`, `SKU` or `sku_id` are automatically mapped to `SkuId` during import.
 - Human-friendly error and warning logs with timestamps and summaries.
 - Logs tab header flashes red for five seconds when new entries are added.
 - Repeated parsing errors are summarised after five occurrences to reduce noise.
 - Money and percent values display with at most two decimals.
 - Data quality warnings highlight when more than 10% of rows contain blank or zero values in critical fields.
-- Discrepancy detector with numeric/date tolerance and fuzzy text comparison.
+- Discrepancy detector with numeric and date tolerances.

 ### Discrepancy Detection
 `DiscrepancyDetector` compares two tables and groups any differences.
 Adjust the